-Roasted Cabbage with Lemon is a perfect side dish for corned beef or any other kind of meat dish.
-If you’re not sure about the idea of roasting cabbage, give it a try; this is amazing and it’s low-carb, Keto, low-glycemic, gluten-free, dairy-free, vegan, Paleo and Whole 30!
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Low-Carb Roasted Cabbage with Lemon is a perfect low-carb side dish for corned beef or any other kind of meat.
+Use Cabbage Recipes to find more recipes like this one.

-Then roast the cabbage 10-15 minutes more on the second side, or until it’s done to your liking.
-I cooked mine about 12 minutes more, and it was still a little chewy when we ate it.
+- Then roast the cabbage 10-15 minutes more on the second side, or until it’s done to your liking.

 This is a perfect side dish for a low-carb meal!